ExoCTK/exoctk/docs/index.rst

 Limb-­darkening calculator (LDC)

-The code can be found on `GitHub <https://github.com/ExoCTK/exoctk>`_ and there is also a `website  <https://exoctk.stsci.edu/>`_the current tools are available through.
+The code can be found on `GitHub <https://github.com/ExoCTK/exoctk>`_ and there is also a  `website <https://exoctk.stsci.edu/>`_ the current tools are available through.

 ******************